-This NCP update proposes modifications to the existing NCP, including new measures and modifications to previously approved measures to develop a more robust noise mitigation program focused on community-based programs which are designed to preserve and enhance the existing land use rather than a program focused on changing the existing land use.
-The City prefers the local surrounding residential areas to remain as a source of affordable housing and stability for the area.
+This NCP update proposes the development of a more robust noise mitigation program focused on community-based programs.
+It includes new mitigation measures, and modifications to existing measures, which are designed to preserve and enhance the existing land use.
+The City prefers the local surrounding residential areas to remain a source of affordable housing and stability for the area.
 All programs are recommended to be voluntary.

-The approval of the 2019 NCP update by the FAA does not commit the FAA or the City to the costs or the implementation schedule listed in this document.
+The approval of the 2020 NCP update by the FAA does not commit the FAA or the City to the costs or the implementation schedule listed in this document.
 This information is provided here as a planning tool to assist in the implementation of the NCP.
 Implementation of the recommended measures is at the discretion of the City and subject to available funding from both the FAA and the City.